When I saw the busy restaurant with KISS Pez dispensers in the windows, I knew this was a cool neighborhood.

 The Delmar Loop, or just “The Loop,” is the trendy, walkable neighborhood in St. Louis.
-Most cities have at least one such hipster area, with plenty of shopping, restaurants and nightlife, from Wicker Park in Chicago to Little Five Points in Atlanta to Williamsburg in Brooklyn.
+Most cities have at least one such hipster area, with shopping, restaurants and nightlife, from Wicker Park in Chicago to Little Five Points in Atlanta to Williamsburg in Brooklyn.

 St. Louis Delmar Loop Info

 The Loop is a perfect example of that.
-Though considered one of the city’s most vibrant neighborhoods, it’s technically located in University City.
+Though considered one of the city’s most vibrant neighborhoods, it’s actually located in University City.
 The Loop provides easy access to downtown via train and bus, which isn’t true of all St. Louis neighborhoods.

-Loop Attraction: Blueberry Hill
+Loop Attraction: Blueberry Hill Restaurant

 Perhaps the most well-known establishment in the Loop is Blueberry Hill.
 Known for its eye-catching décor, the restaurant opened in 1972.